jassoncodes/react-academind/s6-styling-react-components/README.md

 **Disadvantages**

 - You need to knonw CSS
-- CSS code is not scoped to components, this can lead to rules that might crash across components
+- CSS code is not scoped to components
+- CSS rules may clash across components

 ## Inline styles